 In order to be a Medicare provider, a doctor of optometry must obtain a National Provider Identifier (NPI) number.
 While applying for NPI # make sure that you are using your legal name as listed on your Social Security Card.
 You will have to list your Social Security number on your NPI application.
-Note that you have to mention practice location in the NPI application.
-So deciding a place to start your practice becomes crucial.
+Note that you have to mention the practice location in the NPI application.
+So deciding on a place to start your practice becomes crucial.
 Instructions for applying for NPI # can be found at: http://bit.ly/3i9PwMj

 Apply/Receive Tax ID #

 After you have decided if you want to be a sole proprietor, an LLC, or a Corporation, you can apply for the tax ID using whatever name you choose for your legal business name, and the type of business you will register as.
 Once you have received the tax ID, you are now ready to set up the LLC or Corporation.
 You can register the LLC or Corporation on your state’s Secretary of State Website.